dotnet/runtime/docs/workflow/testing/mono/testing.md

 Note that the default configuration of this sample is LLVM JIT.

 ## WebAssembly
 To run the WebAssembly sample, cd to `wasm`.
 There are two sub-folders `browser` and `console`.
-One is set up to run the progam in browser, the other is set up to run the program in console.
+One is set up to run the program in browser, the other is set up to run the program in console.
 Enter the desirable sub-folder and execute

 ```
 make build && make run